Math reveals how skateboarders can ramp up their half-pipe power

 Simple models of real-world motion

 The next step was to compare the model’s output against how real skateboarders move.
 The researchers recruited two skaters to tackle a half-pipe.
 The scientists instructed them to reach a certain ramp height as quickly as possible.
-Afterward, the team analyzed video footage to see where the skaters crouched and stood.
+Afterward, the team analyzed videos of the skaters’ motion to see where they crouched and stood.

 The more experienced skater naturally pumped just like the team’s model suggested — and hit the goal height faster.
 The less experienced skateboarder had to pump more times to reach the same height.
 And that skater’s body position didn’t match the model very well.